OCTAV UTLS- Observed Composition Trends And Variability in the Upper Troposphere and Lower Stratosphere

-The distribution of tracers in the Upper Troposphere and Lower Stratosphere (UTLS) shows a large spatial and temporal variability, caused by competing transport, chemical, and mixing processes near
+The distribution of tracers in the Upper Troposphere and Lower Stratosphere (UTLS) shows a large spatial and temporal variability, caused by competing transport, chemical, and mixing processes

-surface temperatures, and complicates diagnosis of of dynamical processes such as stratosphere troposphere exchange (STE).
+on surface temperatures, and complicates diagnosis of of dynamical processes such as stratosphere troposphere exchange (STE).
 The community thus faces challenge of optimally exploiting the

-existing portfolio of observations to better understand the physical composition of the UTLS, including past long-term changes in trace gas distributions and the processes that control them.
+existing portfolio of observations to better understand the physical composition of the UTLS, including past long-term changes in trace gas distributions and the processes that control

 This activity will focus on improving the quantitative understanding of the UTLS’s role in climate and the impacts of stratosphere-troposphere exchange (STE) processes on air quality.
-Achieving this
+Achieving

-sampling characteristics (spatial and temporal coverage, resolution) affect the representativeness of these observations.
+quality and sampling characteristics (spatial and temporal coverage, resolution) affect the representativeness of these observations.